- Text: Gal. 6:14.

 - Their mistake was in failing to realize the vicarious nature of Christ’s suffering and indignity – Eph.
 5:2.

-- Jesus was indeed under the curse of God — but for our sins – Gal.
+- Jesus was indeed under the curse of God — but the curse was for our sins – Gal.
 3:13.

 - The reading of Matthew’s account of the crucifixion: Mt.
 27:32-50.